In this video, we provide some quick tips on how to structure an insurance sales pitch that triggers interest on the prospect’s side.

 One powerful building interest tactic that fits really nicely with selling insurance is discussing the impacts of doing nothing.
 What are the risks or what could happen down the road if the prospect does not have your product or a certain level of coverage?

 And when you do get to the right place where you talk about your company, share some key facts that will make the prospect interested.
-Are there some bragging points about your company that are impressive or attention grabbing?
-If so, including some of these in your can help you to get the prospect to be more interested.
+Are there some bragging points about your company that are impressive or attention-grabbing?
+If so, including some of these in your insurance sales pitch can help you to get the prospect to be more interested.